lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/IntelHubLanding.jpg" width=300>
 <sup>The Designer Intel Hub.
 Each section shown here is a Designer Column</sup>

-To perform an Investigation, tap on one of the Designer Columns, then tap `Start Investigation`.
+To start an Investigation, tap on one of the Designer Columns, then tap `Start Investigation`.
 Alternatively, you can tap `Auto-Investigate`, which will perform all of the investigation actions automatically.
-You have the option to skip the wait time for Auto-Investigations by spending Pink Gems.
+You can skip the wait time for Auto-Investigations by spending Pink Gems.

 Once you have earned enough Exclusive Intel, tap the reward you want to exchange your Intel for.
 You will then read a short snippet of story and select a dialog option.
 You will receive reward that you selected no matter which dialog option you choose.